Thai script: Central Thai

-In some dialects where words are spelled with one tone but pronounced with another often occur in informal conversation (notably the pronouns ฉัน chan and เขา khao, which are both pronounced with a high tone rather than the rising tone indicated by the script).
+In some dialects there are words which are spelled with one tone but pronounced with another and often occur in informal conversation (notably the pronouns ฉัน chan and เขา khao, which are both pronounced with a high tone rather than the rising tone indicated by the script).
 Generally, when such words are recited or read in public, they are pronounced as spelled.

 Southern Thai

-Spoken Southern Thai can have up to seven tones.
+Although the Southern Thai writing form also gives full information on the tones as does Central Thai, the language itself is a pitch-accent language, whose spoken form can have up to seven tones.
 When Southern Thai is written in Thai script, there are different rules for indicating spoken tone.

 Diacritics

 Other diacritics are used to indicate short vowels and silent letters: